How hostess bars and cherry blossoms helped undermine Japan’s coronavirus response

 More infection clusters began to emerge — at a bar in Sendai in northeastern Japan packed with 300 students, at a nightclub in Tokyo’s Shibuya district, at restaurants and bars elsewhere.

-Finally, on March 28, Oshitani’s colleague Hiroshi Nishiura made a personal appeal to Tokyo’s metropolitan government for stronger action.
-Two days later, city governor Yuriko Koike called on people to refrain from going to karaoke rooms, concert venues, bars and nightclubs.
+Finally, on March 28, Oshitani’s colleague Hiroshi Nishiura appealed to Tokyo’s metropolitan government for stronger action.
+Two days later, the city’s governor, Yuriko Koike, called on people to refrain from going to karaoke rooms, concert venues, bars and nightclubs.

-“We apologize for this inconvenient request,” Nishiura told a news conference, explaining that 30 percent of new infections were coming from nightspots.
+“We apologize for this inconvenient request,” Nishiura said at a news conference, explaining that 30 percent of new infections were coming from nightspots.
 “Many infected people are not fully sharing details.”

 But the cluster-based approach also became overwhelmed as the virus spread through Tokyo and the number of untraceable infections jumped.

-It became clear that a change of strategy was required, and the government needed to aggressively expand testing.
+It became clear that a change in strategy was required, and that the government needed to aggressively expand testing.
 “This is a clear problem,” Oshitani told NHK.

 “The government’s expert panel has repeatedly argued for an increase, and this is now part of the government’s policy,” he said.
 “But testing centers aren’t being set up quickly or effectively.
 I believe this has led to the current situation.”